Skip to content

 Resolving templates

-1. Within the template set that is configured for the application or web client of the current request.
+1. The template set configured for the application or web client of the current request.

-2. When the template is not present in this set, within the template set that is marked as the default template set.
+2. When the template is not present in this set, the default template set.

-3. When no template set is marked as default or when the template is not found, within the templates that are bundled with Onegini Access.
+3. When no default template set is available, we fall back to the templates bundled with Access.

 Static resources

-An application server like Onegini Access is not optimized for server static resources like javascript, images and css files.
-Therefore Onegini Access does not support serving custom static resources.
+An application server like OneWelcome Access is not optimized for server static resources like javascript, images, and CSS files.
+Therefore we do not support serving custom static resources.
 Some options on how to use custom static resources:

-• Serve the static resources via the organisations content management system.
+• Serve the static resources via your own content management system.